radius logo

 Don’t neglect your community

 With the Internet of Everything (IoE) overpowering everyday life, sometimes we forget that people still buy from people.
 Customers today want the same things customers wanted a generation ago.
-They’re looking for products and services to solve their problems with a focus on personalized service.
+They’re looking for products and services to solve their problems with a focus on personalized customer service.

 If you want to compete against large operators, get out into the community.
 Visit local businesses, sponsor events and promote a customer referral program.
 Make your presence known in the community for something other than being a self storage property.